pascalito007/ynov-resources/2023/m2/docker/who-rule-the-world/README.md

 ### For `result`

-- Inside the container the port is `80`
-  I strongly recommands you use below:
+- Inside the container the port is `80`.
+Feel free to expose outside with for example `5001` I strongly recommands you use below:

 ```shell